Prev page Next page Back to Blog

 Endocrine disrupting and carcinogenic effects

 PFAS can disrupt the body's hormone system, which can lead to various health problems.
-Exposure to PFAS has been shown to affect thyroid function, our reproduction and increase the risk of certain forms of cancer.
+Exposure to PFAS has been shown to affect thyroid function, our reproduction and increase the risk of certain cancers.
 These effects can occur even at low exposure levels, which is common with daily use of cosmetics.

 Environmental impact